"Don't you read the papers?"

 This article was first published Aug.
 16, 2008.
 It has been updated.

 Rich Greifner obviously likes Morningstar.
-Rich owns no shares of any company mentioned in this article.
-The Motley Fool owns shares of Morningstar.
-Morningstar and National Oilwell Varco are Stock Advisor recommendations.
-JPMorgan Chase is an Income Investor pick.
+Rich owns shares of Fannie Mae.
+The Motley Fool owns shares of Morningstar and Under Armour.
+Morningstar is a Motley Fool Stock Advisor selection.
+Under Armour is a Rule Breakers and Motley Fool Hidden Gems recommendation.
+MDC Holdings is a Hidden Gems pick.
 The Fool has a disclosure policy.